openbis/openBIS-UGM2025/README.md

 This repository should be used:
 1. for suggestions from users on topics for round table discussions on day 1 of the openBIS UGM 2025 (see [Round Table Discussions](https://github.com/openbis/openBIS-UGM2025/discussions/4)).
 2. for suggestions from users on trainings to have on day 2 of the openBIS UGM 2025 (see [Trainings](https://github.com/openbis/openBIS-UGM2025/discussions/2)).
-3. to share topics that openBIS users would like to propose for the hackaton sessions on day 3 and possibly 4 of the openBIS UGM 2025.
+3. to share topics that openBIS users would like to propose for the hackathon sessions on day 3 and possibly 4 of the openBIS UGM 2025.

-For submission of hackaton topics, please use the following template:
+For submission of hackathon topics, please use the following template:

-**Title of the proposed topic for the hackaton sessions:**
+**Title of the proposed topic for the hackathon sessions:**

 **Name of person proposing the topic:**